betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 ### The MOAB Native plugin

-In MOAB, a large mesh is stored as a monolithic whole single piece in a single file.
+In MOAB native hdf5 format, a large mesh is stored as a monolithic whole single piece in a single file.
+To enable parallel read, the mesh needs to be prepartitioned into parts using [Zoltan](https://sandialabs.github.io/Zoltan/) or [metis](https://github.com/KarypisLab/METIS), and the partitioning information is saved into the file.

-It is broken into pieces, one piece per rank, which are scattered to MPI ranks during read.
+At read time, parts are assigned to MPI ranks in a balanced fashion, and it is better to have `K` >= `R`, otherwise some tasks will be idle.
-This process is reversed and the pieces are gathered and reassembled into a monolithic whole during write.
+This process is reversed and the parts are gathered and reassembled into a monolithic whole during write.

-Thus, for the MOAB plugin, `K` is not fixed but variable.
+When PopulateDatabaseMetaData is called, rank 0 reads information from the hdf5 header file, related to number of available parts, names of variables associated with the mesh.
+This information is then broadcast to all other tasks, and processed by Visit to populate menus.
-MOAB always reports to VisIt that `K==R`, the number of ranks the user chose when launching the VisIt *engine*.
+The file is read in parallel at the GetMesh command issued by Visit; Each task will read only its parts assigned, and the read process is collective.
+Each task will have its subparts converted to VTK objects, for visualization.